openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 # Installation Flow

+Below is information regarding an installation flow of OpenVINO™ Development Tools for both Python and C++ Developers.

 ## For Python Developers

 If you are a Python developer, you may use the instructions below to install OpenVINO Development Tools.
 For more details, see <https://pypi.org/project/openvino-dev>.